withsophie/be_sophie/req/ui/Models/models.md

 - All nodes in CG are either value or value list.
 - Dict node is a value-combinated list(should be a brother node of all key nodes)
 - Every end-node may has a different CG
+- TODO: Think step node can have multiple in flow?

 ## CG/Class Graph => MG/Class Model Graph